 Semi-Auto Shotgun Comparison

-Below is my list of the best semi-auto shotguns for 2021.
-I list the best choices in terms of value, performance, design, and cost.
+Below is my list of recommended semi-automatic shotguns.
+I list the best choices regarding value, performance, reliability, and use.

 Click on the name to head to the product page, read reviews and check prices or skip ahead to the list of shotguns.